OlegWock/webpack-react-web-extension-template/README.md

 ### Manifest

 You might noticed that there is no manifest.json in source files.
 Manifes in generated on the fly by Webpack.
 You can find related code in `webpack.config.ts` in `generateManifest` function.
 When you need to put any changes to manifest – it's right place to do so.
+Note: if you're runing webpack in watch mode, you'll need to restart it after making changes to manifest.

 ### Background worker

 Background worker doesn't require any configuration and should work out of the box.
-In dist there is will be two files `background.js` with actual background worker code and `background-wrapper.js` which just imports common chunks and `background.js`.

 ### Pages